-Imagine this: You, your best pals and your car.
+Imagine this: You, your best pals, and your car.
 All together thanks to a last-minute idea sent over group text.
 Road tripping back to where you all met more than a decade ago.
 Your alma mater.
-Ashley decided it was in your best interest to head back for homecoming (because you’re all getting old).
+Susan decided it was about time for you all to head back for a homecoming game (because you’re all getting old).

-Whether it’s to reconnect with fellow alumni at a homecoming football game, or a quick trip to see your favorite band play in another city for the night, road trips with friends are a blast – and go by too fast.
+Whether it’s to reconnect with fellow alumni at the football game, or a quick trip to see your favorite band play in another city for the night, road trips with old friends are a blast – and go by way too fast.

-Before hitting the road, map out some of the details so things like determining who owes for what doesn’t slow you down.
-Here are a few tips to keep you moving and on your way to a memorable weekend.
+Before you hit the road, map out some of the details so things like determining who owes who for what doesn’t slow you down.
+Here are a few tips to keep you moving on your way to a memorable weekend.

 Divvy Up the Tasks

-Figure out who does what.
+Figure out roles for each of you to take.
 Have the friend voted best driver in the pilot seat for most of the journey.
 The logistical one can plan the necessary pit stops and overnight accommodations.
-When you get to your destination, determine if you’ll mostly be dining out or will need to make a grocery store run (then have fun hashing out menu options that will satisfy a group that includes vegan, gluten-free, paleo and off-my-diet-this-weekend palates).
+And when you get to your destination, determine if you’ll mostly be dining out or will need to make a grocery run (then have fun hashing out menu options that will satisfy the vegan friend, the paleo friend, the friend who’s trying to go gluten-free, and the “off-my-diet-this-weekend” friend).

 Decide How You’ll Share the Costs

 Avoid having to open your wallet at every pit stop or after every small purchase.
-The longer you spend trying to divvy up who owes what, the less time you have to spend having fun.
+The longer you spend trying to divvy up who owes what, the less time you get to just have fun.
 Will you have one person pick up the tab for every meal and figure out what each person owes at the end of the trip?
 Will one person pay for the gas or will you all split it evenly?
 Plan these logistics in advance so no one is caught off guard.

 Determine What Payment Method Works for Everyone

-When it came time for my friends to settle up for a homecoming trip, things got awkward.
+When it came time for me and my friends to settle up for a homecoming trip, things got awkward.
 Everyone used a different payment method.
-One person had cash, but didn’t have the exact amount owed.
-Two people used mobile payment apps, but each used a different app.
-And, one person actually had a checkbook buried at the bottom of her large purse.
+One had cash but didn’t have the exact amount owed.
+Two people used mobile payment apps, but each used a different one.
+And, one person actually had a checkbook buried at the bottom of her purse.
+We were a mess.

 How We Settled Up

-For our trip, I was the “group mom” (I don’t have kids, but they like to call me that).
+For our trip, I was the designated “group mom” (as I am the most responsible).
 I paid for everything on the trip (strategically racking up those credit card reward points).
-I let the girls know I’d keep track of all the expenses and would let them know what each person owed at the end.
+I let the gang know I’d keep track of all the expenses and would tell them what they each owed at the end.
 Here’s how we settled up:

-For starters, I shamed Ashley on carrying around a checkbook.
-Ok, just kidding – sort of.
+For starters, I shamed Ashley for carrying around a checkbook.
+Ok, just kidding… sort of.
 And then I explained that we all probably had one common payment option available to us at that moment: Zelle®.

 Me: “Ash, who do you bank with?”